See the guide: Variables > Sharing Variables

 partitioner: default partitioner for variables within this scope.

 custom_getter: default custom getter for variables within this scope.

 True, None, or tf.AUTO_REUSE; if

 True, we go into reuse mode for this scope as well as all sub-scopes; if tf.AUTO_REUSE, we create variables if they do not exist, and return them otherwise; if None, we inherit the parent scope's reuse flag.
-When eager execution is enabled, this argument is always forced to be tf.AUTO_REUSE.
+When eager execution is enabled, new variables are always created unless an EagerVariableStore or template is currently active.

 dtype: type of variables created in this scope (defaults to the type in the passed scope, or inherited from parent scope).